Business analyst salary guide

 Business analyst salary trends

 Business analyst positions have become somewhat more difficult than average for employers to fill because these skills are in high demand.
-According to a research study done by Burning Glass Technologies, there were 2.35 million job listings for all positions categorized as data science and analytics (DSA) in 2015, and the prediction is that number will have increased to 2.72 million jobs by 2021.
+According to a research study done by Burning Glass Technologies in 2017, there were 2.35 million job listings for all positions categorized as data science and analytics (DSA) in 2015.
+They predicted that that number would increase to 2.72 million by 2021.
 That’s an annual growth rate of 15% over 5 years.
 Within the broader DSA category, business analyst positions are expected to grow about 17% annually.
 The pressure that this staff demand puts on salaries is real, and employers are having to adapt their pay scales quickly.

 Business analyst salaries as experience increases